-Visitors will only be allowed to enter the main site compound at the southern boundary of the site from the Cruiserath Road or via designated pedestrian access gates.
+Visitors will only be allowed to enter the main site compound at the eastern end of the site from the internal access road and haul road or via designated pedestrian access gates.
 A dedicated, secured footpath to the security office is established at the gate for registration and obtaining PPE prior to entering the site.
 A log will be maintained by security to control access to the site.
 Visitors will be required to attend a site-specific induction to allow access to the site unless being accompanied by an inducted member of the site team.

-Visitors will then be taken by an inducted member of the construction team to the required area of the site
+Visitors will then be taken by an inducted member of the construction team to the required area of the site.